There was an error with your log in

 • Group sizes and prices:

-• For this adventure, the max client-to-guide ratio is 16:1.
+• For this adventure, the usual client-to-guide ratio is 16:1.

-• It takes a minimum of 8 participants for the tour to operate.
-The cost does not decrease as the group grows.
+• It takes a minimum of 6 people for this tour to operate.
+The maximum group size is set at 16 participants.

 Hiking in Iceland can be arranged for larger groups.
 Contact us to make arrangements.